-The Point is now into its eighth year of operations.
-During 2017, we shall be working to strengthen our market leading position and to deliver an increase in net like-for-like rental income.
-In the face of the various challenges outlined in this report, our aim is to ensure that The Point retains its status as a high quality retail destination, able to create long term value for its shareholders.
+The Point is now into its ninth year of operations.
+Our strategy for 2018 is to continue to work hard to retain full occupancy and to attract higher footfall.
+We shall do this through our investment in delivering an excellent experience to our customers.
+Whilst we remain aware of the various challenges facing the retail market, we remain resolute in our resolve to ensure that The Point retains its standing as a premium quality retail destination, able to create value for its shareholders.